-In the days before sophisticated medical equipment could definitely determine when someone had passed from this world to the next, many people feared being buried alive—and enacted strict post-passing procedures to ensure it didn't happen.
-In Buried Alive: The Terrifying History of Our Most Primal Fear, Jan Bondeson looked at some of the measures taken to guard against being buried alive, including coffins that featured a bell or flag that would warn passers-by of any movement down below.
-While many reported cases of burials of the living were exaggerated, Bondeson did unearth a few cases of people who went under the earth while still breathing.
+In the days before sophisticated medical equipment could definitely determine when someone had passed from this world to the next, many people feared being buried alive—and enacted strict post-passing protocols to ensure it didn’t happen.
+In Buried Alive: The Terrifying History of Our Most Primal Fear, author Jan Bondeson looked at some of the measures taken to guard against being buried alive, including coffins that featured a bell or flag that would warn passers-by of any movement down below.
+While many reported cases of burials of the living were exaggerated, Bondeson did unearth a few cases of people who were put in their graves while still breathing.

 1. The Shoemaker

 In 1822, a 40-year-old German shoemaker was laid to rest, but there were questions about his death from the start.
 Although the shoemaker’s family confirmed his passing—he looked dead, they said—no one could detect any stench or rigidity in the cadaver.
 Still, the funeral went on as planned.
 But as the gravedigger was dispersing the last shovels full of dirt onto the grave, he heard a knocking from below.

 Reversing his process and now removing the earth as quickly as possible, the gravedigger found the shoemaker moving inside his coffin.
 His arms were drawn upward, he wasn’t cold, and when an attending physician opened a vein, blood flowed all over the shroud.
 Over the course of three days, resuscitation attempts were made, but all efforts were fruitless.
 The shoemaker was declared dead once more and laid to rest for a second and final time.